 Selected significant social, political and economic forces which influence the school as an institution and which in turn are influenced by the school, especially in urban settings that educate students from diverse ethnic and cultural backgrounds.
 Includes history and philosophy of education.
 10-15 hours of field experiences required.
 Required for initial certification.

 7101N: Building Community in the Classroom - 1 credit

 This interactive workshop explores essential teaching strategies for early childhood and childhood (elementary) teachers.
 Among the topics addressed are how to: discipline in an educative way, manage the classroom environment, arrange the classroom for active learning, develop a coherent flow of the day, and handle transitions from one activity to another.
 Participants take away from this experience images and techniques for how to create a productive community of learners in their classrooms.
 Elective.

-7150C: Observing and Recording Young Children in Classroom Contexts – 3 credits
+7150C: Fundamentals of Teaching in Early Childhood Contexts – 3 credits